russellgordon/ics4u-2023-24/src/site/notes/Activities/User Stories.md

 Together with your partner, write as many user stories as you can think of for your app.

+## Submission

-Add these to a Google doc that is shared by both of you in your Notion portfolio.
+Add these user stories to a Google doc that is shared by both of you in your Notion portfolio.